1mkRE/1mkRE/README.md

 # Some of my hobby projects can be found on my hobby site http://electronic-world.rf.gd

-# I gladly accept tips and criticism.
+# Tips and criticism are welcome.